BelkacemYerfa/shadcn-extension/packages/cli/README.md

 # Shadcn-Extension

-A CLI (inspiried by shadcn-ui) for adding components to your project, making it easier to integrate and manage UI components within your codebase.
+A CLI (inspired by shadcn-ui) for adding components to your project, making it easier to integrate and manage UI components within your codebase.

 ## Installation